 We are committed to ending preventable death and disease in sub-Saharan Africa.
-To that end, LifeNet will swiftly act to educate, equip, and empower health workers to fight the spread of COVID-19 and effectively treat patients in their communities.
+To that end, LifeNet is educating, equipping, and empowering health workers to fight the spread of COVID-19 and effectively treat patients in their communities.

 Vulnerable and underserved people in sub-Saharan Africa face some of the most dire healthcare realities in the world.
 Infectious diseases often disproportionately affect the poor worldwide.